 * A school environment where everyone feels valued - adults and children alike.

-* Celebrating other cultures.
+* We celebrate other cultures.
 Feeling good about ourselves and helping others to feel the same.

 Healthy eating is an ongoing focus within school.